Joyce750526/joycechen-portfolio-website/README.md

 # Module 2 Challenge: Create a portfolio website

 ## Purpose:
-### A codebase that follows accessibility standards so that Horiseon Marketing Agency Website is optimized for any search engines
+### A codebase that follows accessibility standards to create a functional website

 ---